nathants/libaws/readme.md

 #### Require

-defines dependencies to install with pip in the virtualenv zip.
+Defines dependencies to install with pip in the virtualenv zip.

-- this is ignored unless the `entrypoint` is a python file.
+* This is ignored unless the `entrypoint` is a Python file.

-- schema:
+* Schema:

   ```yaml
   lambda:
     VALUE: